THE HARDY WOMEN'S SOCIETY

 • Contact

-The HWS Mystery Novel Series
+The HWS Mystery Novel

-The Library of Lost Trees: The Novel
+The Library of Lost Trees

 The Authors

-Kerry Eilleen and Amanda Kooser are a mother-and-daughter team who co-authored “The Library of Lost Trees,” the first in a series of mystery novels that explores mythology, botany, legends, adventure, and the growing movement for women’s independence at the turn of the 20th century.
-The second book in the series, "The Bones in the Branches," takes place in New Mexico Territory.
-They are currently plotting the third book in the saga, "Darkness Over the Day."
+Kerry Eilleen and Amanda Kooser are a mother-and-daughter team who co-authored The Library of Lost Trees, the first in a series of mystery novels that explores mythology, botany, legends, adventure and the growing movement for women’s independence at the turn of the 20th century.
+The second book in the series, The Bones in the Branches, takes place in New Mexico Territory.
+They are currently plotting the third book in the saga, A Dance of Ferns.

 Amanda C. Kooser